-The Assault AirBike sells for $699, which is a relatively low cost for indoor bikes.
-It has minimal features outside of its stat-tracking, which makes it less expensive than the higher-end indoor bikes that have advanced tech, like touchscreen displays and workout app compatibility.
-Assault tends to make high-quality products that stand the test of time, so this price — while some may find it high with it’s lack of features — is well justified in our opinion.
+Including shipping, the Assault AirBike sells for around $760, which is a relatively low price tag.
+It has minimal features outside of its stat-tracking, making it less expensive than higher-end indoor bikes with advanced tech, like touchscreen displays and workout app compatibility.
+Assault tends to make high-quality products that stand the test of time, so this price — while some may find it high with its lack of features — is well justified, in our opinion.

 Overall Build and Quality

-The Assault AirBike is built to withstand years of heavy use.
+The Assault AirBike is built to support years of heavy use.
 Its powder-coated steel frame and sturdy 25” fan wheel are relatively low maintenance.
-The moving arms do add a concern for additional wear, but as long as you’re keeping your machine clean of sweat, the parts are built to endure.
+The moving arms do add a concern for additional wear, but as long as you keep your machine clean of sweat, the parts are built to endure.
 This bike scraps the large console for a smaller display that will still track your stats, but also steer clear of those moving arms that can reach high speeds when you’re really leveling up your resistance and interval training.

 Stats Tracking and Metrics

 You can track your time, distance, speed, RPM, watts, and heart rate on the bike’s small LCD display situated between the moving arms.

 This bike has a small LCD display.
 You can customize your ride easily using the buttons along the side of and beneath the display screen.

 There are three interval programs — 20/10 Interval, 10/20 Interval, and Custom Interval — in addition to goal programs for time, distance, calories, and heart rate.
 But if you want to ride without added guidance, you can also opt for manual mode and drive your own workout.